Pukka Orchestra: History

 The band had just received a U-Know/CASBY Award for 'Most Promising Group' when they received two setbacks.
 Their record company Solid Gold went into receivership as the album was climbing the charts; then, while visiting relatives in Scotland in late 1984, Williamson developed kidney problems.
 Williamson ended up staying in a Glasgow hospital for several months, and in 1985, Chapman, Duggan-Smith, Robert Priest, Colin Linden, Gwen Swick and other Toronto musicians held a benefit concert at The Bamboo Club to help defray Williamson's living expenses while receiving dialysis treatment.
 He eventually received a kidney transplant and returned to Toronto.
 The band recorded a four-song EP called Palace of Memory in 1987.
 However, in the midst of recording their second full-length album in 1988, Williamson's health took another turn and he went back to Scotland for treatment.

-In 1992, The Pukka Orchestra released their final album Dear Harry, a compilation of three tracks from the 1987 EP, and completed tracks from the temporarily shelved 1988 sessions.
+In 1992, The Pukka Orchestra released their final album Dear Harry, a compilation of three tracks from the 1987 EP (two of them remixed), and completed tracks from the temporarily shelved 1988 sessions.
+The same set of tracks (plus the fourth track from the EP) were overdubbed and again remixed, and issued as Chaos Is Come Again in 2024.

 The first Pukka Orchestra album was reissued in CD format in 2000 by Solid Gold Records/Casablanca Media.

 The band regrouped, minus Williamson, for the Spirit of Radio Reunion show in 2003.

 Williamson died in Glasgow in June 2020.